How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Make Your Roof Stand Out

-String lights are available in a variety of lengths, colors, and sizes.
+String lights are available in a variety of lengths, colors, and sizes, as you can see on this guide from Bob Vila, a leading website in DIY home improvement.
 They even have different lighting modes that will help you set the right mood.

-This idea should inspire you to use light as a tool to bring out the beautiful shape of your gazebo roof.
+This idea, I found, should inspire you to use light as a tool to bring out the beautiful shape of your gazebo roof.

 A Large Chandelier For A Large Gazebo